reflectoring/reflectoring.github.io/content/blog/2022/2022-11-03-test-and-automate-features-behind-the-flags-using-cypress-tests.md

 ### Setup Plugin

-LaunchDarkly flags will need to be managed using HTTP calls.
+Now we would be mostly testing user-targeted features that would be behind feature flags managed by logged-in session of a user hosted in LaunchDarkly.
+Those flags would need to be managed using HTTP calls.
 Although making HTTP requests from Node and Cypress is simple, LaunchDarkly uses higher-level logic that makes changing feature flags easy for humans, but a bit harder for machines.
 To reduce the complexity, we can abstract all the requirements for adding individual user targets into a plugin called [cypress-ld-control](https://github.com/bahmutov/cypress-ld-control) that Cypress tests can utilize.
 Let's put this plugin in place and use it:

 ```bash
 npm install --save-dev cypress-ld-control